amarradi/leafpad/README.md

 <a href='https://github.com/amarradi/leafpad/issues/'>Post a GitHub Issue</a>

+## Contributing
+If you want to contribute leafpad you can read <a href='https://github.com/amarradi/leafpad/blob/development/CONTRIBUTING.md'>Contribute</a> and start.

 ## Support for leafpad
 If you would like to support the work on leafpad, you are welcome to do so via Liberapay